Organic Eprints frontpage

 Bellostas, Natalia; Nielsen Kudsk, Per; Sørensen, Jens C. and Sørensen, Hilmer (2006) Glucosinolate hydrolysis compounds for weed control.
-Paper presented at Joint Organic Congress, Odense, Denmark, May 30-31, 2006..
+Poster at: Joint Organic Congress, Odense, Denmark, May 30-31, 2006.

 Summary